jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 ---

-Jordan's house was already packed by the time they arrived at seven.
+Jordan Nakamura's house was already packed by the time they arrived at seven.

 Music poured through open windows, bass thumping loud enough to rattle the porch.
-Cars lined both sides of the streetteammates' trucks, friends' sedans, a few vehicles Sophia didn't recognize.
+Cars lined both sides of the street—teammates' trucks, friends' sedans, a few vehicles Sophia didn't recognize.
 Through the front window, she could see bodies moving, laughing, dancing.

 Half the school, Jordan had said.
 He might have been underselling it.